ZEEM

 What is ZEEM?

-In a word, ZEEM is Jephias Maipi—(1) Jephias teaching and mentoring students at Zimbabwe Christian College in Harare, the capital of Zimbabwe, and (2) Jephias overseeing a program that makes it possible for children to attend primary and secondary schools in the region of his hometown in Zimbabwe.
+In a word, ZEEM is Jephias Maipi—(1) Jephias teaching and mentoring students at Central Africa Christian College (formerly Zimbabwe Christian College) in Harare, the capital of Zimbabwe, and (2) Jephias overseeing a program that makes it possible for children to attend primary and secondary schools in the region of his hometown in Zimbabwe.
 The work of ZEEM is overseen by a board and would be impossible without the financial support of churches and individuals, but the execution of the ministry is done by Jephias himself.

 Our Mission